-Because the most serious of injuries on construction sites are often caused by height-related accidents, New York Labor Law included Section 240 to specifically address these types of accidents.
+Because the most serious injuries on construction sites are often caused by height-related accidents, New York Labor Law included Section 240 to specifically address these types of accidents.

-In fact, New York felt so strongly about trying to protect workers from height-related accidents, that it made Section 240 a Strict Liability Statute.
+In fact, New York felt so strongly about trying to protect construction workers from height-related accidents, that it made Section 240 a Strict Liability Statute.

 Strict Liability means that Section 240 imposes total liability on owners and general contractors for height-related injuries, even if the owner or general contractor does not perform the work, supervise the work, or employ the injured worker.